-(3) Re-appointment of Mrs. D. Vijayalakshmi, as a Public Interest Director (Independent Director) of the Company for another term of three years:
+(2) Appointment of Mrs. Chitra Shringare, as a Public Interest Director (Independent Director) of the Company:

-To consider and, if thought fit, to pass with or without modification(s), the following resolution as a Special resolution:
+To consider and, if thought fit, to pass with or without modification(s), the following resolution as Ordinary resolution:

-"RESOLVED THAT pursuant to the provisions of sections 149, 150, 152 read with Schedule IV and other applicable provisions of the Companies Act, 2013 ('Act') and the Companies (Appointment and Qualifications of Directors) Rules, 2014 and applicable provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('Listing Regulations') and Regulation 24 of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 (hereinafter referred as 'SECC Regulations') read with Schedule II of SECC Regulations (including any statutory modification(s) or re-enactment thereof for the time being in force) SEBI circulars issued from time to time and Articles of Association of Company, Mrs. D. Vijayalakshmi (DIN:00467785) who was nominated by Securities and Exchange Board of India ('SEBI'), be and is hereby re-appointed as a Public Interest Director (Independent Director) of the Company for a another term of 3 (three) years with effect from June 13, 2019 to June 12, 2022 and whose office shall not be liable to retire by rotation.
+"RESOLVED THAT pursuant to the provisions of sections 149, 150, 152 read with Schedule IV and other applicable provisions of the Companies Act, 2013 ('Act') and the Companies (Appointment and Qualifications of Directors) Rules, 2014 and applicable provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('Listing Regulations') and Regulation 24 of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 (hereinafter referred as 'SECC Regulations') read with Schedule II of SECC Regulations (including any statutory modification(s) or re-enactment thereof for the time being in force) SEBI circulars issued from time to time and Articles of Association of Company, Mrs. Chitra Shringare (DIN:08158196) who was nominated by Securities and Exchange Board of India ('SEBI'), be and is hereby appointed as a Public Interest Director (Independent Director) of the Company for a term of 3 (three) years with effect from July 25, 2020 to July 24, 2023 and whose office shall not be liable to retire by rotation.